 From 2002-2006, the orchestra became known as the Clayton Symphony Orchestra, with an affiliation with the School District of Clayton.
 The concerts were held at the Clayton High School Auditorium.
 The group adopted the name “St. Louis Civic Orchestra” for the start of the 2008 – 2009 concert season.

-Now, the Civic is over 65 members strong and calls the City of Chesterfield home.
-Most performances occur at the William D. Purser, DC Center on the campus of Logan University.
-Yearly, it also performs a free pops concert at the beautiful Chesterfield Amphitheater.
+Now, the Civic is over 65 members strong and considers its home the Greater St. Louis Metro Area.
 The Civic looks forward to being an ongoing and active partner in the cultural and educational St. Louis arts community for many more years.